Rojan-A/Python-Compiler/README.md

 # PyMatrix Compiler

-A hands-on playground we built to explore how Python compilers work.
+An educational Python compiler built to explore how Python compilers work.
 This single-page web app simulates a complete Python compiler pipeline with lexer, parser, and executor - all written in JavaScript and styled with that classic green-on-black terminal look that reminds me of the Matrix.

 ## What It Does